Chairman, Nicolas De Brauwere MRCVS

 Ruth wholeheartedly supports the National Equine Welfare Council and is highly motivated to use her experience, knowledge and enthusiasm to play a part in the Councils work.
 Ruth is enthusiastic about the value of working in partnership with other charities; to use resources, knowledge and experience to improve equine welfare with a united voice; with education playing a vital role in enabling understanding and progression for all involved with horses.
 She is passionate about improving equine welfare and believes in the need to change and adapt to current trends to meet the needs of all equines.

 Tel: 02476 840 576

-Gemma Stanford graduated with a first class BSc (Hons) equine science degree before working for the NFU Mutual Equine Department for many years which culminated in leading a large team of people in a very fast paced, customer focussed environment.
-Gemma has also had huge success in the equine world competitively qualifying for HOYS 18 times and has had wins at HOYS and Olympia.
+Gemma Stanford graduated with a first class BSc (Hons) equine science degree before working for the NFU Mutual Equine Department for many years which culminated in leading a large team of people in a very fast paced, customer focused environment.
+Gemma has also had huge success in the equine world competitively qualifying for HOYS 19 times and has had wins at HOYS and Olympia.

-Gemma has worked for The British Horse Society since 2014 and manages their Welfare and Passport Department and has responsibility for over 200 volunteer Welfare Officers nationwide who provide advice, support and education to horse owners to help improve horse welfare.
+Gemma has worked for The British Horse Society since 2014 and is Director of Welfare being responsible for over 200 volunteer Welfare Officers nationwide who provide advice, support and education to horse owners to help improve horse welfare.

-Gemma has been responsible for the development and success of the BHS Healthcare clinic days which have seen over 600 horses attend in less than two years.
+Gemma has been responsible for the development and success of the BHS Healthcare clinic days which have seen over 300 horses attend in less than two years.
 An incredible 300 have also been castrated at these days.
-Gemma loves to work together as part of a multi-agency approach and is very pleased to gain a place on the NEWC Management Board.
+Gemma loves to work together as part of a multi agency approach and is very pleased to gain a place on the NEWC Management Board.